fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

-After cleaning our data and making sure they have the correct data types, we now have a total of 21 columns and 7032 rows, from which we can start making analyis.
+After cleaning our data and making sure they have the correct data types, we now have a total of 21 columns and 7032 rows, from which we can start making our analyis.

 # EXPLORATORY DATA ANALYSIS

-Since we are trying to determine the factors that are causing customers to churn, we will be aggregating the data based on customers that churned and on customers that did not in this analysis.
+Since we are trying to determine the factors that are causing customers to churn, in this analysis, we will be aggregating the data based on customers that churned and on customers that did not.
 To ease the process of analysis, visualizations will be performed on the data.
+First and foremost, let us compare the number of churned customers and existing customers.

 ```python